kaanguru/bandhorses.com/content/utility/faq.md

 {{% faq %}}

-Couldn't find and answer?
+Couldn't find an answer?
 Do not hesitate to contact [support](https://tawk.to/bandhorses)

 <div class="d-grid">
   <button type="button" class="btn btn-info fs-4">